Buy Cremation Insurance! It Will Help Your Family Pay for Your Funeral

 What is Final Expense Insurance?

-Simply put final expense or cremation insurance is a life insurance policy.
-It pays out money tax-free to your survivors (family members or loved ones) when you pass away.
+Final expense or cremation insurance is a life insurance policy that pays out money tax-free to your survivors (family members or loved ones) when you pass away.

-Insurance agents and companies use lots of different jargon to describe final expense insurance and it can be really confusing.
-But let’s set the record straight – all this different terminology is really talking about the same thing:
+Insurance agents and companies use different jargon to describe final expense insurance, which can be confusing.
+But let’s set the record straight – all this different terminology is talking about the same thing:

 Final Expense Insurance = Cremation Insurance = Burial Insurance = Funeral Insurance.